 Get On A Fast Grad Plan

 While we think that a semester abroad is one of the best investments you can make for your education and future, it can be difficult to take a break from your schooling.
 If that’s the case, this is for you.

-Students can apply for BYU-Idaho Fast Grad which allows you to take 3 semesters in a row.
+You can also apply for BYU-Idaho Fast Grad which allows you to go to school 3 semesters in a row.
 So, now you can defer one semester to volunteer in Thailand, come home, then take 3 semesters in a row with Fast Grad.
-This way, you can volunteer and actually still graduate the same time you would have.
+If you do that you can volunteer and actually still graduate the same time you would have.
 If you have a goal to graduate by a certain date, it's definitely something to consider.